WMD-group/Crystal_structures/README.md

 [Kesterites](Kesterites)
 ------
 Crystal structures for the kesterite and stannite forms of Cu2ZnSnS4 (CZTS).
-The structures were optimised using the PW91 (2009 data) or PBEsol (2015 data) exchange-correlation functional.
-Note that these files correspond to the conventional unit cells (16 atoms per cell), while a primitive cell (8 atoms per cell) also exists.
+The structures were optimised using the PW91 (2009 data) or PBEsol / HSE06 (2015 data) exchange-correlation functional.
+Note that most of these files correspond to the conventional unit cells (16 atoms per cell), while a primitive cell (8 atoms per cell) also exists.

 #####Used in
 - "Crystal and electronic band structure of Cu2ZnSnX4 (X=S and Se) photovoltaic absorbers: First-principles insights" [Applied Physics Letters (2009)](http://scitation.aip.org/content/aip/journal/apl/94/4/10.1063/1.3074499)